divyabaura/PPOBDA-policies/README.md

-# PPVKG Specifications and OMOP CDM to FHIR Mapping with role based policies
+# RBAC-PPVKG Specifications and OMOP CDM to FHIR Mapping with role based policies

 ## Overview